quydev-fs/ViolentMonkeyUserScripts/README.md

 - These scripts are written for personal use first.
   Feel free to fork, modify, or adapt them to your own needs.

+## License 📜

+This project is licensed under [MIT](LICENSE) license, feel free to fork and do whatever you want with the code!